 Proctitis as a sign of cow’s milk protein allergy in the breastfed baby

-Our website has several important chapters that touch upon this important topic that we refer to as cow’s milk protein allergy.
+Our website includes several important chapters that address the topic of cow’s milk protein allergy.
 These include:

 a.
 A basic chapter about irritability in babies